 If you’ve been told you need a tooth extraction in our Galesburg AOS offices, you’re probably wondering what to expect.
 And we understand why.
 Many of our tooth extraction patients have never had any type of surgical procedure performed, and this oral surgery is their first experience going “under the knife.”
 We know you may be a little nervous, but we’re here to explain the procedure and help you relax.

-When you are first told that you need a tooth extraction, our Macomb doctors will give you a list of instructions so that you can prepare.
+When you are first told that you need a tooth extraction, our Galesburg doctors will give you a list of instructions so that you can prepare.
 These include:

 - Refraining from smoking, as smoking constricts blood vessels and can complicate the oral surgery procedure and your recovery process.

 - Researching and thinking about what sedation dentistry options you’ll choose.

 - Arranging for transportation on the day of your tooth extraction, if you are planning to undergo twilight or general anesthesia.

 You’ll also be told whether you’re having a simple tooth extraction, which means removing a tooth that is visible in the mouth, or a surgical extraction, which involves removing a tooth that has not yet erupted from underneath the gum line.